 - Reach out to key opinion-formers to encourage them to share their good opinion about your business with their own networks.

 - Lobby trade bodies, local government, community groups, suppliers and other people who matter to your business.
-Your immediate objective is positive publicity
+Your objective is to get positive publicity.

 - PR can be used to increase awareness of your business and products.
-Even a single mention in a national paper can generate a large number of enquiries.
+A single mention in a national paper can generate a large number of enquiries.

 - You can publicise events, such as product launches, through the media.
-Trade publications and websites often have sections for this kind of news.
+Trade publications and websites for company news of this kind.

 - PR can reinforce advertising campaigns and other promotional activities.
-Favourable comments by journalists about your product are more credible than the claims you make in your advertisements.
+Favourable comments by journalists about your product are seen as more credible by readers than the claims you make in your advertisements.

 Your longer-term goal may be to build your image and credibility